Job Title: Adaptive Sports Program Coordinator

-- Assists the Administrative Director of NEDS to develop, recommend and implement program policies and procedures and establish goals, objectives, and action plans related to the delivery of safe, cost-effective quality adaptive sport experiences.
+- Assists the Operations Manager of NEDS to develop, recommend and implement program policies and procedures and establish goals, objectives, and action plans related to the delivery of safe, cost-effective quality adaptive sport experiences.

-- Communicates, interprets and supports the philosophy and policies of NEDS and Bretton Woods to facilitate effective communication with mountain management and all customer groups, including student, families, staff, volunteers and donors.
+- Communicates, interprets and supports the philosophy and policies of NEDS, Loon Mountain and Bretton Woods to facilitate effective communication with mountain management and all customer groups, including student, families, staff, volunteers and donors.
 Implements and oversees the implementation of NEDS standards of operation, policies, and procedures.

 - Interacts professionally with student/family and involves student/family in the formation of their adaptive sports experience.
 Guides coaches in this same process.
 Conveys a professional, ethical and positive image and attitude regarding NEDS and all other programs, including the resorts of Loon Mountain and Bretton Woods.
 Facilitates via personal leadership: a culture of inclusion and acceptance for all students, families, and volunteers.

 - Communicates clearly and appropriately to students, families, mountain management, staff, volunteers, donors and all other possible customer groups.
 Demonstrates accountability for professional growth and development of self, staff, and volunteers in order to maintain a high level of adaptive sports teaching and learning competency.